i353590/s4extension-mock/README.md

 13. Go to the details page for the new BusinessPartner.
 Click on edit.
 ![edit bp](./documentation/images/editBP.png)

-14. Change the Verification Status to PROCESS.
-You can also edit the street name, postal code.
+14. Change the Verification Status to VERIFIED.
+You can also edit the street name, postal code also if needed.
 Save the data.
 ![edit values](./documentation/images/editValue.png)

 15. Open S4 Hana system, bp transaction.
 Search for the newly created bp